-There are two aspects that are critical to successful outcomes for patients who are good candidates for chronic pain management: the quality and magnitude of patient education provided by the physician, and the physician’s support for the patient.
+Two aspects of care are crucial to successful outcomes for patients who are good candidates for chronic pain management: the quality and magnitude of patient education provided by the physician, and the physician’s support for the patient.

-Since it has been established that certain groups of patients will fare better through interdisciplinary pain management, such patients should be educated about their alternatives.
+Since it has been established that certain groups of patients will fare better through interdisciplinary pain management, it is recommended that these patients be educated about their alternatives.
 For example, patients can be informed that they are more likely to obtain poor surgery results if they:

 - Have high levels of psychosocial distress